A few scanning tips

 Europe, Australia, and much of the rest of the world use PAL television systems (French SECAM is essentially the same) with a higher resolution of 625 lines, with 576 lines being visible, so the 4:3 number is 768x576 pixels for PAL systems.
 PAL users should always substitute their own 768x576 numbers here.

-You could make your JPG images be 1280x720 pixels now, ready for a HD DVD player, but today, that will show 16:9 and operate slower.
-Or you could just plan to rerun the resample batch again then, to recreate the right size image when the time comes.
+To use a standard DVD player, you could make your JPG images be 1280x720 pixels now, ready for a HD DVD player, but today, that will show 16:9 and operate slower, and still show only SD.
+Or you could just plan to rerun the resample batch again later, to recreate the right size image when the time comes.

 For standard DVD players (not HD), the "correct" image size is 640x480 pixels (disputed in the next paragraph).
 The idea is to make your image size fit within 640x480 pixels for the television screen.
 Regardless of your TV type or size, this is all the standard DVD player can do.
 Those are the maximum useful dimensions for standard DVD players, which must resample any larger image to this smaller size.